Tax Laws for 2018 & 2019

 3. It takes a one-time agreement (unlike housing designations) to implement and then it just goes on until you need to change or adjust it.
 We can even supply free forms and sample documents with step by step instructions so you know what to deduct, how much and when.
 You’ll find a whole list of other legitimate expenses beyond the usual computer/technology and car expenses that most people think of as business-related here.

 4. These plans are designed by congress to apply to all employees, not just ministers.
 This is the way congress intends and encourages you to account for ministry expenses.
 It’s good business and stewardship.

-5. Step by step instructions in our “How to Set Up an Accountable plan” video with a downloadable guide and sample documents are available at no charge.
-We’re offering it free for a limited time so you and your treasurer can understand how it works and why it’s the best way to handle ministry expenses.
+5. Step by step instructions in our “How to Set Up an Accountable plan” video with a downloadable guide and sample documents are available with the video instructions.
+Now, you and your treasurer can understand how easy an accountable plan is and why it’s the best way to handle ministry expenses.